TangerineGlacier/Building-Knowledge-Graphs/README.md

 - **Flexible API**: Built with FastAPI to provide a set of RESTful endpoints for managing customer data and interacting with the graph database.
 - **Zero-shot Classification**: Utilizes Hugging Face's transformer models for zero-shot classification to classify queries into categories like "customer," "opportunity," and "interaction."

+### Why Did I Choose a Zero-Shot Classifier from Hugging Face?

+I chose the zero-shot classifier from Hugging Face because it can understand and classify text into different categories without needing to be trained on specific examples.
+This makes it easier to handle new types of queries on the fly, without requiring additional data or training.
+It allows the CRM to quickly adapt to different requests and understand user input more naturally.

 ## Installation

 ### Prerequisites